fbpx

 After talking to other men in the program, I realized I wasn’t alone in this struggle.
 Many guys who were much farther along than I faced similar difficulties surrendering.

-For me, surrender is a continuous process that I have to work on daily.
 But it’s a game changer when it comes to my relationships.
 I had a lot of negative beliefs keeping me from expressing my authentic self to others, and surrender meant letting go of those false beliefs and being real.

 This is all summarized perfectly in Matthew 6:31-34: